 “Just as residential customers enjoy immense savings with voice over internet protocol (VoIP) service, business owners are discovering that VoIP is a great choice for them as well,” the organization said.
 “However, before deciding on a specific VoIP service, it’s important to first consider all of the options available in business VoIP.
 Typically those options boil down to an on-premise IP PBX with a SIP trunk, or a hosted PBX service.”

-The Benefits of Selecting PBX for Business
+The Advantages of Choosing Hosted PBX for your Business

 The company noted that hosted PBXs are often preferred over on-premise solutions for a variety of reasons.
 To explain, “IP PBX” is the name that is used for the hardware or software that connects calls and routes them between extensions using an internet connection.
 Businesses that opt for on-premise solutions will select and maintain the hardware or software themselves and then use a business VoIP provider to supply a SIP trunking service.
 Hosted PBX solutions, on the other hand, are operated entirely by the service provider.
 Customers are able to use the PBX system through a virtual cloud platform and all the equipment is operated and maintained by the service provider.